Alicante, Spain

 Coffee Talk with the invited guests

-22.07 Stars Gala - participation in the exclusive Gala with ballet stars
+25.07 Stars Gala - participation in the exclusive Gala with ballet stars.

-Possibility to get scholarship for Russian Masters Ballet Camp 2024 or became RMB Ambassador
+Possibility to get scholarship for Russian Masters Ballet Camp 2027

 Translation of classes to English